livelace/mosquito/README.md

 * Work in parallel.
 Configurations are splitted into a process pool (Python [multiproccessing](https://docs.python.org/3/library/multiprocessing.html)).
 * Support data sources: RSS, Twitter.
-* Support for a capture of image, HTML, text from a page.
+* Support for grabbing from a web-page: screenshot, HTML, text.
 * Support regex (case insensitive) for content matching.
 * Support actions (if regex was matched) for content processing.
 * Support an offline mode.
 Save data to a database if a SMTP server is not available.